Tire Care Checklist

 - Tire sidewalls, or the sides of your tires, can also experience driving wear or damage from curbs, potholes, or unfriendly objects in the road.
 It is important to examine the tire sidewalls seasonally for cuts, scrapes, punctures, or bumps.
 If you see something irregular, schedule a tire appointment immediately!

 - Every tire manufacturer has age specifications for their tires, which should be followed, even if a tire is not worn out.
 Look at the DOT stamping on the tire’s sidewall to determine a tire’s age.
 The end of that DOT stamping will include a 4-digit number, which represents the date code for when the tire was manufactured.
 The first two numbers represent the week and the last two numbers communicate the year.
 If your MINI’s tire has the code 2719, that code would communicate your MINI’s tire was manufactured the 27th week of 2019.
 On average, tires should be replaced every 6 to 10 years, but if you have questions on your tire manufacturer’s specific specifications, please contact the Otto’s MINI Service Department.
 We would be happy to help you obtain that information!

 Please remember, while some of these checks can be done at home, the best way to ensure your tires are in motoring condition is to schedule a service appointment with one of the MINI Certified Technicians at Otto’s MINI!
-You can schedule a service appointment online, just click here to schedule now!
+This entire check-list will be included in our complimentary tire checks, so just click here to schedule now!